eicc27/DL2/README.md

 ### Features

+- A seamless guide through deep learning papers nowadays, where you get customized recommendations based on browsing history and papers' citation graph, as well as access to a Markdown driven method introduction with only a few clicks.
-- Graph visualisation: Uses D3, a rather complex graph engine with embedded physics engine that handles the forces among nodes.
+- Graph visualisation: Uses D3, a graph engine with embedded physics engine that handles the forces among nodes.
 - WebASM integrated LSP: Uses Jedi, Python language metatools to provide code autocompletions, embedded in JS using Pyodide.
+- DataComp(beta) where you can upload datasets and compete with each other.
+The competition footprint can thus enhance our recommendation system.

 ## Backend